Abhivesh-Shukla/Movie-Reservation-System/README.md

 - **Make Payment**: Proceed to the payment gateway to complete the transaction securely.
 - **View Booking History**: Access and manage previous bookings from the user's profile section.

+## Results

+- **User Experience**: The system was tested for user experience and received positive feedback for its intuitive design and ease of use.
+- **Performance**: The application performed efficiently under various test scenarios, handling multiple simultaneous bookings without any noticeable lag.
+- **Security**: The integration with secure payment gateways ensured safe and secure transactions for users.
+- **Scalability**: The system demonstrated good scalability, capable of handling increased load with minimal performance degradation.